kellyselle/football_bets/README.md

-# football_bets
+# :soccer: Football Bets

-The resources behind Kelly's Football Bets - prueba
+The resources behind Kelly's Football Bets.

+This repo contains everything from web-scrappers to predictive models and data-visualizations.